-Weight Loss Drugs
+Weight Loss Surgery or Drugs

-Drugs or supplements for weight loss or weight control.
+Surgery, drugs or supplements for weight loss or weight control.

-Work-Related Illness Or Injury
+Work-Related Illness or Injury

 Any illness, condition or injury for which you get benefits by law or from separate coverage for illness or injury on the job.
 For details, see Third Party Recovery under What If I Have Other Coverage.